Democratic candidates set to speak at Rise Up Florida Unity rally

-(WSVN) - Democratic gubernatorial candidate, Charlie Crist, is expected to attend a news conference today in Brickell.
+(WSVN) - Charlie Crist, among other Democratic candidates, is expected to attend a news conference today in Brickell.

 Crist is set to speak at the Rise Up Florida Unity rally where he will be joining other democratic leaders, including Democratic Val Demings and State Senator Annette Taddeo.